-For this reason, it’s recommended that when you reach this stage that you develop healthy habits that will help conserve it.
+For this reason, it’s recommended that when you reach this stage, you develop healthy habits that will help conserve it.

 From the first few years of life until approximately age 30, the body has the ability to maintain a balance between bone loss and production.
 Then between age 30 and 35, the loss starts to occur faster than the body can replace it, which makes it really important to start boosting its production.

-With the cessation of menstruation upon reaching menopause (at approximately age 50), the loss of bone density accelerates considerably and due to the reduced levels of estrogen, the bones become weak and susceptible to breakage.
+With the ending of menstruation upon reaching menopause (at approximately age 50), the loss of bone density accelerates considerably.
+Due to the reduced levels of estrogen, the bones become weak and more susceptible to breakage.